AeolusUX/dArkOS/README.md

 **Notes**
 - To build on a different release of Debian, change the DEBIAN_CODE_NAME export in the Makefile.
 Other debian code names can be found at https://www.debian.org/releases/
 - Initial build time on an Intel I7-8700U unit with a 512GB NVME SSD and 32GB of DDR4 memory is a little over 19 hours.
 Subsequent builds are about 6 hours thanks to ccache.

+# Credits and Thanks
+TheGreatCrippler for testing and feedback
+PortMaster team for support in figuring out PM interface issues